Sadly, about 2200 families experience stillbirth each year in Australia. While not all stillbirths are preventable, you can reduce the risk.

 Still Six Lives was created to help dispel the stigma that surrounds stillbirth.
 To break down social barriers that prevent parents of stillborn children receiving the love and support they need.
-And to help reduce the risk of stillbirth through education around the three proven behaviours.
+And to help reduce the risk through education around the three proven behaviours.

 Funded by the Federal Government, Still Six Lives is delivered by a consortium of Australian organisations including Red Nose, SANDS (Stillbirth and Newborn Death Support), Stillbirth Foundation Australia, Stillbirth Centre of Research Excellence and Blue Hearts which Holly and Josh established in memory of Bluey.